fallenrobin/weekend-movie-sagas/README.md

 - The overall style turned out great!
 I love the font animation, and the MUI cards look nice and clean which allows the posters to pop with a subtle box shadow.

-- My custom movie posters/data 🤓 This was tedious but 100% worth it!
+- My custom movie posters/data: this was tedious but 100% worth it!
+And yup, all the movies shown represent multi-film franchises, i.e. sagas 🤓

 - I managed to move the reducers and sagas into their own folders, though it can probably be done even more elegantly.